 Q: Is anyone associated with Sally’s Rescue paid?

-A: No. This work is a pure labor of love and no one receives any compensation whatsoever.
+A: This work is a pure labor of love and no one receives any compensation whatsoever.
 Every dime that Sally’s Rescue receives goes directly towards rescuing more dogs – PERIOD!
-Sally and her husband have spent a small fortune saving close to 4,000 dogs in the last 8 years.
+Sally and her husband have spent a small fortune saving over 4,000 dogs in the last 9 years.
 99% of these costs has been paid by Sally and her husband.
 Sally pays her puller, transporters, vets, boarding, grooming and her adoption coordinator out of pocket.

 Q: We greatly appreciate the work Sally’s Rescue does.
 How can we go about making a financial donation to support your work?